 Inspired at an early age by classic Japanese game soundtracks, Roget specializes in writing music that employs memorable themes, developed throughout the score in a traditional fashion.
 He balances modern production with classic construction, creating fresh and contemporary soundscapes as well as nuanced orchestrations.
 Wilbert studied music at Yale University, is originally from Philadelphia, PA and currently resides in Seattle, WA.
 He is an avid multi-instrumentalist, performing solo flute, keyboards, accordion and guitar on many of his scores.

-Roget is an ASCAP-affiliated composer and a member of the Game Audio Network Guild, and is represented by Cheryl Tiano of The Gorfaine-Schwartz Agency.
+Roget is an ASCAP-affiliated composer, and serves on the advisory board of the Game Audio Network Guild.
+He is represented by Cheryl Tiano of The Gorfaine-Schwartz Agency.